 The TWA Terminal was built in post-war America.
 It stood as a symbol of freedom, fluidity, advancement in architectural technology, and a flight for the era of new America.
 In the early years of air travel, a plan to expand the JFK Airport was sanctioned by the port of New York Authority.
 A proposal for building a Terminal City required terminals for each airline company to control and manage the growing air traffic, and for the incrementation of their brands.
 Trans World Airlines, known for their cheaper than train travel prices commissioned Eero Saarinen, a Finnish-American architect to design this terminal.
 Saarinen designed a neo-futuristic window into air travel, the very vision of flight itself.
-The terminal became a powerful expression of its functionality.
+The TWA Flight Centre became a powerful expression of its functionality.

 A leader among the second generation of modernists, Eero Saarinen helped boldly shape our contemporary landscape into what we know today.
 His architectural legacy communicates cultural diversity and rapid technological transformations which were fuelled by the end of the Second World War.
 In his zest and optimism, he elevated the most memorable, iconic, and functional structures of mid-century modernism in merely a decade, making him an architect of the American century.